StorjOld/web-core/README.md

 This project puts everything together and makes it accessible through a web application.
-It uses `cloudmanager` to manage all uploads/downloads, and `metachains-dtc` to enable synchronization of the hosted content information between nodes running Metadisk.
+It uses `cloudmanager` to manage all uploads/downloads, and `metachains-dtc` to enable synchronization of the hosted content information between nodes running MetaDisk.
 All uploaded files are encrypted using `file-encryptor`.